Cubix-Dev/SNext/README.md

 ## Tell me more, please!

 As you wish.
 Scratch-Next is made with JavaScript, the same language that Scratch 3.0 runs off of.
 Games can be sumbitted to it, and if approved, they'll go on a server which can be accessed via the included shop.
-You can then download these games or apps and play them offline or online through a little UI magic and Leopard, a JavaScript project that can convert .sb3 files to .js!
+You can then download these games or apps and play them offline or online through a little UI magic and sb-edit, a JavaScript project that can convert .sb3 files to .js!

 ## What do I need to run Scratch-Next?